Escalaphobia – Fear of Escalators

 Many phobias are known to be triggered by the negative experiences of the past.
 This is also true for escalaphobia.

-You may once have got your shoelace stuck in an escalator or perhaps you slipped while getting on or off the escalator, causing you to lose your balance.
-People can even lose their balance on the escalator when the steps and the handrails are mistimed.
-Being exposed to such situations increases the risk of developing a phobia for escalators.
+You may once have had your shoelace stuck in an escalator or perhaps you slipped while getting on or off the escalator, causing you to lose your balance.
+People may even lose their balance on the escalator when the steps and the handrails are mistimed.
+Being exposed to such situations increases the risk of developing a phobia of escalators.

 Another factor that can lead to someone developing escalaphobia is the false belief that the hidden machinery below the stairs moves quicker than one’s normal walking pace.
-This false assumption can lead to someone fearing they are moving up or down too fast and might get thrown off.
+This false assumption can lead someone to fear they are moving up or down too fast and might get thrown off.

 Surprisingly enough, the series of negative experiences mentioned above need not even have happened to you for you to develop escalaphobia.

-Pre-existing conditions such as vertigo or sensory issues like lack of depth perception can also worsen your escalaphobia.
+Pre-existing conditions such as vertigo or sensory issues such as lack of depth perception can also worsen your escalaphobia.

 Symptoms of Escalaphobia

-Intense fear, an obvious symptom of escalaphobia, may cause you to purposely avoid coming into contact with the trigger of the fear.
-In this case, it is the escalator.
-And when confronted with the trigger, that is fear of going down escalators, it can cause anxiety and panic attacks.
+Intense fear, an obvious symptom of escalaphobia, may cause you to avoid coming into contact with escalators.
+And when confronted with an escalator, you may experience various physical and mental/emotional symptoms.

 ● Fear of losing control or fear of failing to maintain control